Why Great Ideas Fail

 • Underestimating dependencies

-• Balancing Wants vs needs
+• Failure to balance wants vs needs

 Thanks to Val Aurora, I also got a list from attendees of personal reasons great ideas failed.
 Wide range of levels of specificity, but still interesting,